TreyWW/MyFinances/README.md

 - **Financial Reports:** Gain insights into your financial health with customizable reports, income summaries, and expense analyses.

+- **Receipt Management** Store your old receipts, to keep as future tax deductions, or just a financial log.
+You can preview, download, or delete these receipts at any point!
+We also use parsing to auto-extract data from the receipt such as the total price.

 - **Budgeting:** Set financial goals and track your progress.
 Keep an eye on your spending habits and make informed decisions.

 ## Getting Started